graphql/graphql-spec/README.md

 We're missing one last piece: an entry point into the type system.

-When we define a schema, we define an object type that is the basis for all queries.
+When we define a schema, we define an object type that is the basis for all query operations.
 The name of this type is `Query` by convention, and it describes our public, top-level API.
 Our `Query` type for this example will look like
 this: